 - Most social media sites will have a profile page which shows details that will enable people identify you.
 You can decide how much or little information you share and who can see the page.
-Privacy settings are important and if not used, anyone can see your posts. - 2.
-Anything posted on the internet is there forever under current legislation.
+Privacy settings are important and if not used, anyone can see your posts. - Anything posted on the internet is there forever under current legislation.
 Even if you delete a post, it will always be there in the background. - It is possible that, even if you do not mention it, many people will know that you are a Councillor.
 This could mean that your personal view could be construed as that of whole Council. - 4.
 Use of Community sites or comments on people's social media pages can result in misunderstanding in the same manner as above.
 This can also result in long exchanges. - 5.
 Social Media fast and powerful way of giving information. - 6.
 The Council will use Social Media only to give and/or share actual information such as local events, appeals for views or information and details of actions already agreed by the Council.
 Anything posted will be controlled by the office.

-- 7. Councillors who have a social media page should set their privacy setting so that only their friends and followers can view their posts. - 8.
+- Councillors who have a social media page should set their privacy setting so that only their friends and followers can view their posts. - 8.
 Councillors making statements or giving a view on any aspect of Council or Government business on any website or social media site must make it clear that they are making a personal statement by adding a prefix to their statement such as "This is my personal view..." or "this is my personal opinion..".
 Mention of Chiseldon Parish Council must not be made. - 9.
 Engaging in conversation about Council business should be avoided in all circumstances. - 10.
 All posts about Council business should go through the Chiseldon Parish Council Clerk.
 (These may be shared on your personal pages once agreed). - 11.
 If a statement about Chiseldon Parish Council appears on any community or group site, the only response from any Councillor should be "Chiseldon Parish Council welcomes your feedback and will be happy to answer any questions you may have.
-Please contact clerk@chiseldon-pc.gov.uk or visit our website www.chiseldon-pc.gov.uk for details of our meetings which are all open to members of the public".
+Please contact clerk@chiseldon-pc.gov.uk or visit our website www.chiseldon-pc.gov.uk for details of our meetings which are all open to members of the public". - 12.
+In the event of the Clerk not being able to post on social media, or reduced functionality is available such as reading and responding to comments.
+The Full Council can nominate if they wish a Cllr or other member of staff to carry out this task.
+This would be via a majority vote at a full council meeting.